angles-n-daemons/scrutinize/README.md

 # Getting Started

-Consult the [Quickstart Guide](docs/quickstart/QUICKSTART.md) for instructions on deploying the scrutinize service and conducting an experiment via the client.
+Consult the [Quickstart Guide](docs/quickstart/QUICKSTART.md) for instructions on deploying the scrutinize service and conducting an experiment via a client.

 # Contributing